 What is the fastest way to travel from Beijing to Shanghai?
 How about the cheapest?
-Here we cover all the different ways to get from Beijing to Shanghai to help plan your trip.
+Here we cover all the different ways to get from Beijing to Shanghai by train, plane or bus to help plan your trip.

 As you plan your travel from Beijing to Shanghai, you thankfully have a number of options to choose from.
-What you decide depends on your budget and time frame.
+The transportation method you choose really depends on your budget and time frame.

-**Note: All the travel methods below are applicable whether you travel from Beijing to Shanghai or you travel from Shanghai to Beijing.
+**Note: All the travel methods below are applicable whether you travel from Beijing to Shanghai or you travel from Shanghai to Beijing by train.

 It’s also worth mentioning that most train stations in China are located in very convenient parts of the city, while airports are often an hour outside of town, adding additional travel time.